 Character

-True character—the kind that really matters—starts with humility.
+Character of value begins with humility of heart.
 It’s the quiet, honest recognition of my own brokenness, the moments when I realize just how much I need a Savior every single day to rescue me from the depths of my own heart.
 That daily dependence isn’t weakness; it’s the foundation.
-And from that place, Christ begins shaping something deeper in me—a character that reflects His.
+And from that place, Christ begins shaping something deeper in me: a character that reflects His.
 Little by little, He builds in me kindness that’s real, integrity that holds steady, and a love for others that goes beyond myself.
 It’s not perfection, but it’s a life being shaped into something beautiful, with Him at the center.

 Isaiah 6:5